Frequently Asked Questions about EMDR at Alli Center in Iowa

 How do you assess whether someone is ready for trauma processing?

 This is one of the most important questions we consider when working with someone dealing with trauma.
 While each person is unique, there are some key things we pay attention to.
 The first is stability in day-to-day functioning.
 One of the reasons we start our work together with grounding and developing resources is to help stabilize our clients.
-Trauma can wreak havoc on our nervous system.
-The tools we teach are specifically designed to help manage this sort of internal chaos so that we can approach the healing work of reprocessing and unburdening all parts of the self from traumatic memories.
-The next key thing we look for is the ability to access positive affect and adaptive modes of thinking.
+Trauma can wreak havoc on the nervous system.
+The tools we teach are specifically designed to help manage these symptoms so that we can approach the healing work of reprocessing and unburdening all parts of the self from traumatic memories.
+The next thing we look for is the ability to access positive affect and adaptive modes of thinking.
 This is obviously hard to do when our brain and body are fighting for survival, internally reliving trauma.
-Using the grounding resources we’ve developed already, we are able to begin to access the flexible and compassionate parts of our self that are intrinsic to each of us, which helps enormously when we begin reprocessing trauma.
+Using the grounding resources we’ve developed already, we are able to begin to access the flexible and compassionate parts of ourselves that are intrinsic to each of us, which helps enormously when we begin reprocessing trauma.
+This is just the start.
+You and your therapist will work together to create a plan that’s right for you.

 What is your approach if I dissociate, shut down, or freeze during a session?

 We carefully assess each client for dissociative symptoms when we begin working together, and we continually monitor for signs of dissociation, freezing, or shut down.
-When these responses come up in session, it’s usually an important sign that at least one part of the client is close to overwhelm, and so the brain has activated this response to protect them.
+When these responses come up in session, it’s usually an important sign that at least one part of the client is close to overwhelm, and so their brain is trying to protect them.
 What we do next depends on the specific situation.
 In some cases, that means doing some grounding in the present moment and helping you focus on your bodily sensations to come back into the safety of right now, knowing that you’re not in the past.
-For some, it means attending to the misstep we made as a therapist and repairing our relationship with grace and accountability.
+For some, it means attending to a misstep we made as a therapist and repairing our relationship with grace and accountability.
 Or it could mean switching gears, focusing on a positive memory or special interest, knowing that you know best what pace is right for you.
 Each situation is unique, and so is how we respond.

 Do you incorporate somatic or body-based awareness in your work?

-Yes, our therapists include somatic and bodily awareness in their work.
-That said, we also understand that for many folks dealing with trauma it can be dysregulating or even disorienting to focus on their body early on in treatment.
+Our therapists include somatic and bodily awareness in their work.
+That said, we also understand that for many folks dealing with trauma it can be disorienting or even dysregulating to focus on their body early on in treatment.
 We start slowly and seek consent from our clients, including all parts of them, before beginning any new intervention.
 While it can certainly be useful to engage calming, restful pathways in the body or use proven techniques to regulate and prevent overactivation, we also know that our clients know their bodies best, and we listen when they tell us what’s right for them.

 How do you help clients with complex PTSD or long-term relational trauma?

-We have experience working with CPTSD and attachment-based trauma.
-When you begin treatment with one of our therapists, they will walk you through treatment options we offer, including modifications to typical treatments we make when supporting clients with a history of complex trauma or attachment wounds.
+We have experience working with complex PTSD (CPTSD) and attachment-based trauma.
+When you begin treatment with one of our therapists, they will walk you through treatment options, including modifications to typical treatments we make when supporting clients with a history of complex trauma or attachment wounds.
 This can look like providing psychoeducation on attachment theory and how the body and brain respond to complex trauma.
 It can also involve using accelerated resolution techniques that can help you stabilize more quickly (such as Flash or Four Blinks, among others).
 Throughout your work together, your therapist will seek input and build trust with all parts of you.

 Are you comfortable working with survivors who are still in unstable or unsafe environments?